Select Page

 “Parenting is perhaps the only unique leadership role that I have, every other leadership job can be done by someone else.” –Andy Stanley

-And after working in a maximum-security prison for 10 years of my life, I can honestly tell you that—for the vast majority—prisons are not filled with bad people.
-The majority of inmates are people who had very little support, negative social influences, and poor roles models.
+After working in a maximum-security prison for 10 years of my life (and five years in solitary confinement), I can honestly tell you that prisons are not filled with bad people.
+People are often surprised when I say that.

 Sadly, I recall when an inmate with a life sentence told me he had ten children.
 Therefore, the devastating effects of children without strong parents often continues across generations.

-Especially in light of my time at the prison, I can’t help but believe that strong parenting is one of the most important factors for shaping the future of our world.
+Especially in light of my time at the prison, I believe that strong parenting is one of the most important things we can ever do to shape a better future.

-Take advantage of the great parenting wisdom and resources all around you
+Take advantage of great parenting wisdom and resources available

 Many things in the world will fight to influence your children, but parents can still be the most powerful force.